erquhart/jekyll-portfolio/_posts/2017-07-26-howto-css-grid-layout-to-make-a-simple-fluid-card-grid.markdown

 In this tutorial, I'm going to show you how to take one of the most common tropes of web design -- the card grid -- and make it fluid.

 We could build this via a float- or flex-based grid and a handful of breakpoints.
-Why deal with breakpoints of Grid Layout can handle everything for us?
+Why deal with breakpoints if Grid Layout can handle everything for us?

 Grid can do so much more than recreating old design patterns.
 If you're looking for a good place to start, though, this is the best introduction to its power.